Help header

 The Coventry Building Society Board believes that buying The Co-operative Bank will make the Society stronger.
 We’ll gain additional customers, mortgage and savings balances, a wider set of products and services, including current accounts and its business proposition, as well as a more nationally representative branch network.
 We believe this will help us sustain the outstanding service and value you expect from us today well into the future.

-Will members be asked to vote on the potential acquisition?
+Why haven’t members been asked to vote on the acquisition?

-The Coventry Building Society Board has considered carefully whether a member vote is required.
-Having had regard to the requirements of the Building Societies Act 1986, and having taken professional advice, the Board has determined that, if the potential transaction were to proceed, a member vote is not required.
-In coming to this decision, the Board has also been informed by member surveys and focus groups which clearly signalled their priorities as maintaining our value proposition and service quality.
+The Coventry Building Society Board have considered carefully whether a member vote is required.
+Having had regard to the requirements of the Building Societies Act 1986, and having taken professional advice, the Board has determined that, a member vote is not required.
+In coming to this decision, the Board has also been informed by member surveys and focus groups, which clearly signalled their priorities as maintaining our value proposition and service quality.

 What will be the impact on me?

-You’ll continue to experience the same great value and service you have today.
-Your savings or mortgage accounts stay the same, and you’ll continue to use all our existing services – branches, telephony, online and our new mobile app – as normal.
+As a member of Coventry Building Society, you’ll continue to experience the same great value and service you have today.
+Your savings or mortgage accounts stay the same, and you’ll continue to use all our existing services – branches, telephone, online and our new mobile app.

 Will you still be a mutual building society?

 Yes, we’ll still be a building society.
-If the deal is completed, The Co-operative Bank will become a subsidiary of the Society and return to mutual ownership.
+At completion, The Co-operative Bank will become a subsidiary of the Society and return to mutual ownership.
 Over time we want its customers to become members of the Society.

 What will the new organisation be called?